soos-io/kb-docs/CSA/Script.md

 To scan a Docker image that has been built locally and is not hosted on any registry, follow these steps:

 1. Give access to Docker Host Context to the `soosio/sca` image.
-This is done by mounting the Docker socket from your host machine into the container.
+This is done by mounting the Docker socket that the host listens on from the host machine to the container.

 2. Run the Scan: Use the following command to scan your locally built image.
 The crucial part is the `-v` flag used to pass the context of the Docker host machine to the container:
    ```